Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Numerical results

 \subsection{Scaling analysis}

 Using the domain decomposition preconditioner~\eqref{eq:ORAS}, we solve the direct problem corresponding to the setting of Section~\ref{sec:scattering} where the chamber is filled with a homogeneous matching solution.
 We consider a right-hand side corresponding to a transmitting antenna in the second ring from the top.
 Given a fine mesh of the domain composed of $82$ million tetrahedra, we increase the number of MPI processes to solve the linear system of $96$ million double-precision complex unknowns yielded by the discretization of Maxwell's equation using edge elements.
 The global unstructured mesh is partitioned using SCOTCH \cite{pellegrini1996scotch} and the local solver is PARDISO from Intel MKL.
 We use one subdomain and two OpenMP threads per MPI process.
-Results are reported in Figure~\ref{figtabscaling} and illustrated in Figure~\ref{figscaling} with a plot of the time to solution including both the setup and solution phases on $256$ up to $2048$ subdomains.
+Results are reported in Table~\ref{tabscaling} and illustrated in Figure~\ref{figscaling} with a plot of the time to solution including both the setup and solution phases on $256$ up to $2048$ subdomains.
 The setup time corresponds to the maximum time spent for the factorization of the local subproblem matrix $B_i$ in~\eqref{eq:ORAS} over all subdomains, while the solution time corresponds to the time needed to solve the linear system with GMRES.
 We are able to obtain very good speedups up to $4096$ cores ($2048$ subdomains) on Curie, with a superlinear speedup of $9.5$ between $256$ and $2048$ subdomains.
+Indeed, for the range of process counts we are considering here, the cost of the setup (performing exact $LDL^H$ factorizations in subdomains) is greater than the one of the solution phase.
+Moreover, since the cost of computing such factorizations decreases quadratically with respect to the size of the local problems, it is possible to achieve superlinear speedups in the strong-scaling regime.